 My wife reminds me, “You have to break it up, remember?”
 Right.
 How could I forget?
-Before we started our cross-country journey from California to Tennessee, our vet gave us some sedatives to help the Bean and the Bear relax during the three day ride.
+Before we started our cross-country journey from California to Tennessee, our vet gave us some sedatives to help the Bean and the Bear relax during the 3-day ride.
 She recommended we hide the pill inside a treat, giving it to the cats about an hour before the drive.

 The first day went pretty well.
 The pills were consumed without much of a fuss.
-After the car was loaded – and about and hour of verbalizing their displeasure – the Bean and the Bear settled into their kitty-carriers and drifted off to sleep.
+After the car was loaded – and about an hour of verbalizing their displeasure – the Bean and the Bear settled into their kitty-carriers and drifted off to sleep.
 My wife and I could finally listen to hits from the ‘80s and enjoy the scenery.

 It was just before lunch when the Bean started to get quite agitated, letting out some very loud cries.
 The Bear, not fond of being disturbed while he sleeps, started yelling as well.
 My wife and I tried to calm them down and wondered what could have set them off so suddenly.
 It was getting close to lunch, so we decided to pull off the road and look for the cause, as well as a resolution, to the pathetic crying in the back.